norek76/Camera-Motion-Slider/Hardware/3 Tilt Module/README.md

 # Tilt Module

-For the tilt module I was trying multiple approaches with the same concept as for the base ("Pulleys with a strip").
+For the tilt module I was trying multiple approaches (F.e.
+"Pulleys with a strip").
 The problem was, that the components became to huge.

 In the end I found a really simple way.
-It's a direct connection between the Motor and the Menge DM-60 Base.
+It's a direct connection between the Motor and a Mengs DM-60 Base.
 I've designed my own motor mount plate.

 ![alt text](https://github.com/JoJ123/Camera-Motion-Slider/blob/master/Hardware/Tilt%20Module/images/Tilt1.png?raw=true)